UMBCCyberDawgs/umbccyberdawgs.github.io/index.md

 security.
 We aim to go over many of the foundational topics in computer security, so if you're a beginner, you won't want to miss a meeting.

+If you're not a beginner, don't worry, you'll be able to meet like minded folks and we have plenty of harder activities available.

 For a full description of our schedule, take a look at the calendar below.

 ## Planned Projects and Activities